ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/net-aspire/aws.md

 ```console
 dotnet dev-certs https --trust
 ```
 Build and run the project:
 ```console
 dotnet restore
 dotnet run --project NetAspire.Arm.AppHost
 ```

-The application will run the same way as locally.
+The application runs the same way as it does locally.
 You should see the following:

 ![fig12](figures/12.png)